Natborks/natborks.github.io/_posts/2023-04-29-civil-moral-and-spiritual.md

 ## Moral Good:

-Virtues like hard work, integrity, kindness, etc. are usually not enforceable in any justice system but are beneficial to society.
-Everyone, with some thought, can see this.
-This is the realm of moral good or rational good, since it can also be thought of as what is reasonable.
+Virtues like hard work, integrity, kindness, etc. are usually not enforceable by any justice system but are beneficial to society.This is the realm of moral good or rational good, since it can also be thought of as what is reasonable.

 However, hidden within this good are the motives from which one operates.
 The motives for these virtuous acts may be entirely self-serving, not necessarily for the goodness itself — which is usually the case because what is called good on this level is highly subjective.
 A person who acts on this level alone is called a moral man